cal-weng/Terminus-docs/docs/manual/larepass/manage-olares.md

 If your Olares device moves to a different network:

-1. Connect Olares and your phone to the new network and power on Olares.
+1. Connect the Olares device to your wired network via Ethernet and power it on.
+Ensure your phone is connected to the Wi-Fi for that same network.
-2. Open LarePass and go to the **Olares management** page.
+2. Open LarePass on your phone and go to the **Olares management** page.
-3. LarePass will automatically scan Olares device within the local network.
+3. LarePass will automatically scan Olares device within the network.
 When found, Olares will appear as `IP changing` in LarePass.
 4. Once IP update finishes, the status will revert to `Olares running`.
 This process may take 5–10 minutes.

 ### Set Wi-Fi via bluetooth

 If you can't connect your Olares to a wired network during activation, or if Olares is on a different wired network than your phone, LarePass won't be able to find it.
 This can prevent you from completing activation or device management.
-In such cases, use the **Bluetooth network setup** feature to connect your Olares to your phone's Wi-Fi network.
+In such cases, use the **Bluetooth network configuration** feature to connect your Olares to your phone's Wi-Fi network.
  ![Bluetooth network](/images/manual/larepass/bluetooth-network.png)

-1. On the **Olares not found** page, tap the **Bluetooth network setup** option.
-LarePass will use your phone's Bluetooth to scan for the Olares device that match your current Olares ID on LarePass.
+1. On the **Olares not found** page, tap the **Bluetooth network configuration** option.
+LarePass will use your phone's Bluetooth to scan for the nearby Olares device that match your current Olares ID.
-2. When your device is found, tap **Configure Network**.
+2. When your device is found, tap **Network configuration**.
-3. From the list of wireless networks available to your Olares, tap the Wi-Fi your phone is connected to.
+3. From the list of wireless networks available to your Olares, tap the Wi-Fi network your phone is connected to.
 If it's password-protected, enter the password and tap **Confirm**.

     ::: tip Note
     If you select a Wi-Fi network different from your phone's, LarePass will still be unable to recognize your Olares device after it connects.